IMSGlobal/caliper-cert-guide/caliper-cert-guide.md

 ##### AnnotationEvent Bookmarked
 * A [Person](#person) MUST be specified as the `actor` of the interaction.
+* The `action` value MUST be set to 'Bookmarked'.
 * A [DigitalResource](#digitalResource) or one of its subtypes MUST be specified as the `object` of the interaction.
+* an `eventTime` MUST be specified.
+The value MUST be expressed as an ISO 8601 date and time value expressed with millisecond precision using the format YYYY-MM-DDTHH:mm:ss.SSSZ set to UTC with no offset specified.
+* All other [AnnotationEvent](#annotationEvent) properties are considered optional.

 ### <a name="assessmentProfile"></a>3.3 Assessment Profile